 Develop cold weather survival skills.

-Cover all technical snow climbing skills necessary for winter mountaineering and climbing Denali.
+As conditions permit we look to cover all technical snow climbing skills necessary for winter mountaineering and climbing Denali.

 Discuss climbing at high altitudes and proper acclimatization processes.

 This course has been successfully used as a training ground for skilled adventurers, rangers, law enforcement, fire fighters, military, stunt people and many others who require climbing skills as part of their career.

 This course is designed for the beginner or intermediate climber who wishes to develop strong fundamental skills in all aspects of snow and glacier climbing.
 This course serves as a prerequisite for many of Alpine Ascents' intermediate-level climbs and is a stepping stone for more technically difficult mountains.
 Prior experience with backpacking and camping is recommended.

 In the best interest of personal safety, success and team compatibility, adequate training and excellent physical condition are required.
 Climbers must be able to carry an average of 60lbs or more and make 4,000 foot elevation gains.
 Climbers need to be in excellent physical condition for both personal enjoyment and to be an integral team member.
 We encourage you to contact us so that we may assist you in developing a training program that meets your particular needs.
 Comprehensive training information can be found here.

 This is an extremely rigorous eight days and being in strong physical condition is mandatory.
 Please note, the guide retains the right, at any point, to determine whether a climber is sufficiently fit to continue the climb.